 Select Global Activities

-The sidHARTe CPAP Ghana Survival Study, Ghana: The CPAP Ghana Survival Study is designed to measure the impact continuous positive airway pressure (CPAP), a low-cost, low-technology medical device, has on mortality in children 1 to 59 months of age presenting with acute respiratory distress in a low-resource setting.
+The sidHARTe CPAP Ghana Survival Study, Ghana: The CPAP Ghana Survival Study was designed to measure the impact continuous positive airway pressure (CPAP), a low-cost, low-technology medical device, has on mortality in children 1 to 59 months of age presenting with acute respiratory distress in a low-resource setting.
 The emergency wards of two district hospitals located in the Brong-Ahafo and Ashanti regions of Ghana serve as the trial sites.
 In total, 2,200 participants were enrolled.
 Secondary outcomes include improvement in respiratory rate in children receiving CPAP compared with those who do not and identifying the etiology of respiratory distress using multiplex PCR for viral respiratory pathogens and rapid malaria antigen testing.
 After adjustment for study site, time, and clinically important variables, 2-week mortality in the CPAP group versus the control group was significantly decreased in children 1 year of age and younger.
 CPAP is safe and improves respiratory rate in a non-tertiary setting in a lower-middle-income country.
-The CPAP Ghana Survival Study is a collaborative effort between Columbia University, Ghana Health Service, Center for Global Health Research, Ghana and the Kwame Nkrumah School of Science and Technology (KNUST).
+The CPAP Ghana Survival Study was a collaborative effort between Columbia University, Ghana Health Service, Center for Global Health Research, and the Kwame Nkrumah School of Science and Technology (KNUST).
 The sidHARTe CPAP Kenya and Rwanda program, Kenya: The CPAP Kenya and Rwanda program aims to introduce a pragmatic, sustainable CPAP training curriculum into two East African countries.
 To date, 77 clinicians in Kenya and Rwanda have been successfully trained to teach other healthcare providers to effectively use CPAP.
 Monitoring and evaluation of skills and knowledge testing demonstrate successful training fidelity at 12 months.
 The local CPAP instructors have trained over 125 additional clinicians which has resulted in over 800 documented uses of CPAP in 20 hospitals in Kenya and Rwanda.
 Lessons learned from the training and monitoring and evaluation have been incorporated into the training package.
 The training into the Rwanda and Kenyan Pediatric Associations national guidelines and lead the charge in proliferating the CPAP training program with the WHO ETAT+ program.

 The sidHARTe CPAP Kenya and Rwanda program , Kenya: The CPAP Kenya and Rwanda program aims to introduce a pragmatic, sustainable CPAP training curriculum into two East African countries.
 To date 77 clinicians in Kenya and Rwanda have been successfully trained to teach other healthcare providers to effectively use CPAP.
 Monitoring and evaluation with skills and knowledge testing demonstrates successful training fidelity at 12 months.
 The local CPAP instructors have trained over 125 additional clinicians which has resulted in over 800 documented uses of CPAP in 20 hospitals in Kenya and Rwanda.
 Lessons learned from the trainings and monitoring and evaluation have been incorporated into the training package which will be available open-source in early 2016.
 The training program is currently being incorporated into the Kenyan and Rwandan Pediatric Associations who will develop national guidelines and lead the charge in proliferating the CPAP training program throughout their respective countries.

 Wilson, P.T., Morris, M.C., Biagas, K.V., Otupiri, E. & Moresky, R.T.
 (2013).
 A Prospective, Randomized Clinical Trial Evaluating the Effectiveness of Nasal Continuous Positive Airway Pressure in Children with Acute Heterogeneous Respiratory Distress Presenting to a Developing Country's Emergency Ward.
-The Journal of Pediatrics 2012
+The Journal of Pediatrics, 162(5): 988-92.